LasseD/BrickCounting/documentation.md

 TODO:
-- Rewrite UnionFind to actually use union find! https://en.wikipedia.org/wiki/Disjoint-set_data_structure

 Definitions:

 Brick: 2x4
 Block: Start with a brick.
 Add more bricks by sharing at least 2 studs with a brick already in the block.
-"Block set: Given blocks."
+"Combination: Set of blocks."
-Connection point
+Connection/Connection point
 Model: blocks put together at connection points Non-rectilinear model
  Rectilinear model
 Model size: Number of bricks.
 Model type: 4/2/1
-Homotopy
+ Homotopy (and NR-Homotopies)
-Configuration: Way to put together set of blocks.
 Goals:
  - Compute homotopies and configurations Non-